Pete Dunne

-Peter Thomas England (born 9 November 1993) is an English professional wrestler better known by the ring name Pete Dunne.
-He is currently signed to WWE, where he performs on the SmackDown brand under the ring name Butch, and is a member of The Brawling Brutes stable.
-He is a former WWE United Kingdom Champion and also a former NXT Tag Team Champion alongside Matt Riddle, with whom he also won the 2020 Dusty Rhodes Tag Team Classic.
+Peter Thomas England (born 9 November 1993) is an English professional wrestler, trainer and producer, best known under the ring name Pete Dunne.
+As of April 2017, he is signed to WWE, where he performs on the Raw brand and also portrays the masked luchador Rayo Americano.
+As Dunne, he is one-half of New Catch Republic with Tyler Bate.
+As Rayo Americano, he is one-half of Los Americanos with Bravo Americano.
+He is a 1-time WWE United Kingdom Champion and 1-time NXT Tag Team Champion alongside Matt Riddle, with whom he also won the 2020 Dusty Rhodes Tag Team Classic.
+He also works as a producer for WWE's sister promotion Lucha Libre AAA Worldwide (AAA).

-Dunne began training in 2006, at the age of 12, and had his debut match in 2007.
+England began training in 2006, at the age of 12, and had his debut match in 2007.
 He has since worked extensively across the global independent circuit in promotions such as Destiny World Wrestling (DWW), Fight Club: Pro (FCP), Insane Championship Wrestling (ICW), Michinoku Pro Wrestling (MPW), Over the Top Wrestling, Pro Wrestling Guerrilla (PWG), Progress Wrestling (where he is a former Progress World Champion), Revolution Pro Wrestling (RPW), Singapore Pro Wrestling (SPW), and Westside Xtreme Wrestling (wXw).

+In addition to wrestling, England also served as producer for NXT UK and WWE Speed, as well as Lucha Libre AAA Worldwide.

 Early life

-Peter Thomas England was born in Birmingham on 9 November 1993 and was raised in Chelmsley Wood.
+Peter Thomas England was born in Solihull on 9 November 1993 and was raised in Chelmsley Wood.